ember-learn/ember-blog/source/2020-07-24-the-ember-times-issue-157.md

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
-Tweaking UI behavior with Ember Data queries 📝,
+LexasCMS releases official support for JSON:API and more 🎉, tweaking UI behavior with Ember Data queries 📝,
 ...

 READMORE